.. currentmodule:: torchrl.trainers

 **Key Features:**

-- Extensive configuration system using dataclasses and Hydra
+- **Hydra configuration**: Extensive dataclass-based configuration system

-- Modular design built on existing TorchRL components
+- **Modular design**: Built on existing TorchRL components

 .. warning::